List of international cricket centuries by AB de Villiers

 De Villiers' made his ODI debut in February 2005 against England; he scored 20 in the tied match.
 His first century in the format came two years later in a man-of-the-match performance when he scored 146 against the West Indies at Grenada during the 2007 Cricket World Cup.
 He holds the record for the fastest half-century (off 16 balls) and century (off 31 balls) in ODIs.
 Both were achieved during the course of his 149 (off 44 balls) against West Indies in January 2015.
 He hit 16 sixes in the match and leveled the then record of most sixes by a batsman (held by India's Rohit Sharma) in an innings.
 As of May 2024, he has the joint seventh-highest number (25) of centuries in ODIs.

 Between 2006 and 2017, de Villiers played 78 Twenty20 International matches.
 His highest score of 79 not out was made in the 2009 ICC World Twenty20 match against Scotland which South Africa won by 130-runs.
-As of May 2024, de Villiers ranks tenth (with 47 centuries) in the all-time list for most centuries in international cricket.
+As of May 2024, de Villiers ranks joint-twelfth (with 47 centuries) in the all-time list for most centuries in international cricket.